 Comfort foods doesn’t always translate to carb-heavy meals, and that’s what this ground turkey and butternut squash skillet is all about.
 A delicious, comforting and nourishing meal that is light and fresh!

-Plus it’s butternut squash season and this easy and healthy skillet recipe is just one way you can incorporate this vegetable into your cooking.
-Some other favorite recipes are; this warming Butternut Squash Turmeric Soup, this creamy Butternut Squash Risotto, and this beautiful Sausage & Apples Stuffed Butternut Squash recipe that’s perfect for the holidays.
+Plus it’s butternut squash season and this easy and healthy skillet recipe is just one way you can incorporate more recipes with butternut squash into your cooking.
+Some other favorite recipes are; this warming Butternut Squash Turmeric Soup, this beautiful Sausage & Apples Stuffed Butternut Squash recipe that’s perfect for the holidays and Sausage Butternut Squash Skillet and our recent addition, this Farro and Turkey Stuffed Peppers which is a must try!

 Before we get into the how’s, I am really excited to share why this ground turkey and butternut squash skillet recipe is so amazing.